anasrana/ems-practicals/docs/mle.md

 A potentially biased coin is tossed 10 times and the number of heads recorded.
 The experiment is repeated 5 times and the number of heads recorded was 3, 2, 4, 5 and 2 respectively.

 - Can you derive a maximum likelihood estimate of the probability of obtaining a head?

+Create a function to compute the negative log-likelihood and use `optim` to find the maximum likelihood estimate.
+Plot the negative log-likelihood function and overlay the maximum likelihood estimate.

 <button class="button">
 [Show solution](#sol-mle)